 - The purpose of the Professional Tutoring program is to provide small group tutoring to students in specific course content areas.
 Professional Tutoring is designed to address course questions not addressed during MGSP or when the course instructor is unavailable.
 The goal of the tutoring encounter is to address the specific content and problem-solving needs of the midshipmen.

-- Extra Help Classes are non-credit, voluntary courses that meet weekly to provide learning support for Midshipmen enrolled in courses in chemistry, mathematics, physics, and engineering.
+- Supplemental Instruction Classes are non-credit, voluntary courses that meet weekly to provide learning support for Midshipmen enrolled in courses in chemistry, mathematics, physics, and engineering.
 The classes focus on supplementing classroom instruction and are designed to support students who are in need of the most academic support in these areas.